aleksandr-vin/lager_bench/README.md

 ### Conclusion

-Seems that there should be an option for the user/developer: which kind the lager should be.

 Now there is an **app env** named `sync_dispatch_log` that allows to choose the subject behaviour.
-Access to its value is cached into process dictionary but it seems that a compile-time switch should be provided too: it will remove the unnesassary checks.
+Access to its value is cached into process dictionary but it seems that a compile-time switch should be provided too: it will remove the unnesassary checks for those who don't need the run-time sync/async change.

 ### Results of the benchmark